spassian/Magic_8_ball/README.md

 - 👋 Hi, I’m @spassian
 - 👀 I’m interested in Coding
+- Competitive Coding @Codechef
 - 🌱 I’m currently learning iOS development
-- 📫 reach me at aloneudit@gmail.com
+- 📫 reach me at aloneudit7@gmail.com

 <!---
 spassian/spassian is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.